 Raids and arrests became more frequent and curfew was introduced.
 However, some police began resorting to violence outside the law.
-On 20 January 1920, after an RIC constable was wounded in Thurles, County Tipperary, his comrades rioted, buildings belonging to prominent local republicans.
+On 20 January 1920, after an RIC constable was wounded in Thurles, County Tipperary, his comrades rioted, firing in the streets and smashing the windows of buildings belonging to prominent local republicans.